-Over the years Shane's has built a 115ft. tower which is now the tallest in the state, has changed over from manual traps to automated, and now has 14 fully automated stations (two traps per station).
+Over the years Shane's has changed over from manual traps to automated, and now has 14 fully automated stations (two traps per station).
 This allows shooters to move at their own pace and enjoy each station to the fullest.
 The wobble trap was opened 8 years ago.
 It is a great place to warm up or even better to brush-up on your "real game" hunting.

 Targets are thrown at different angles and speeds; sometimes across the shooter's view (crossers), towards the shooter (in-comers), away from the shooter (out-goers), or straight up in the air (often called "teals").
 The shots are intended to simulate hunting for quail, grouse, pheasant, pigeon, or other game.

 For an added variety of shots, We have targets that roll and bounce along the ground to simulate rabbits.
 There are also targets, called 'battues', that loop in the air — this does not simulate any particular animal, but it is usually a challenging target.